markmbaum/ScalarRadau.jl/README.md

 ```
 The snippet above solves the equation `dy/dx = -y`, starting at `y=1`, between `x=0` and `x=2`, and returns 25 evenly spaced points in the solution interval.

+The "function" `F` can be any callable object, as long as it can be called with `(x, y, param)` arguments.

 ### In-place Solution

 For full control over output points, the in-place function is